KarmelkowyKuc/vrising_randomizer/README.md

 https://www.twitch.tv/videos/2487108499

-Example gameplay with randomizer.py (unique weapon for each boss):
+Example gameplay with randomizer.py (unique weapon for each boss and random blood):

 https://youtu.be/S2x88qiBJQA